-Feng shui is applicable to any living setting whether it is home, workplace. a yacht or any type of housing, including bankers and underground shelters.
-In the times of radical uncertainty, people who are worried about the end of the world and have plenty of money to spare are investing in luxury doomsday bunkers.
-The bunkers are complete for every possible scenario to keep people alive for years to come – with wine cellars, hydroponic farms, shooting range, the gym, the classroom, the rock-claiming wall, the art gallery, the cinema, the 75ft swimming pool and even casinos.
+Feng shui is applicable to any living setting, whether it is the home or workplace or a yacht or any type of housing, including bankers and underground shelters.
+In times of radical uncertainty, people who are worried about the end of the world and have plenty of money to spare are investing in luxury doomsday bunkers.
+The bunkers are complete for every possible scenario to keep people alive for years to come – with wine cellars, hydroponic farms, a shooting range, a gym, a classroom, the rock-claiming wall, the art gallery, the cinema, the 75ft swimming pool and even casinos.
 Watch the video below about Larry Hall’s The Survival Condo in Kansas.
 But Larry Hall is not the only developer cashing on the trend.
-A Californian company, Vivos, has purchased a Cold War bunker in a hill in Thuringia, Germany and also repurposing a former US army munitions store in the Black Hills of South Dakota.
+A Californian company, Vivos, has purchased a Cold War bunker on a hill in Thuringia, Germany and also repurposed a former US Army munitions store in the Black Hills of South Dakota.
 The trend among preppers/survivalists for bunkers and underground shelters is visible in other countries too.

 Feng shui, wind-water for bunkers